Who stole my dreams

 Earth is not an immaculate pearl created in harmony and balance.
 Earth is the way it is and the impact humans have on it is part of its evolution.
 There are things we cannot do a lot about like plate tectonics or the activity of our central star.
 Let’s stop pretending we can.

-They need economic development and economic development requires stable, reliable and affordable energy.
+They need economic development and economic development requires stable, reliable, and affordable energy.
 The kind of energy that expensive wind and solar cannot provide.
-The kind of energy that fossils fuels do provide.
+The kind of energy that fossil fuels do provide.
 Life energy.

 And I don’t care one bit if some rich kid throws a tantrum.
 She is angry that her mental pony rides are not as colorful as she once thought they were.
 All that while millions of children die and suffer more as a consequence of the folly she forces upon us.

-If you have a story or a picture of a child that grows up in real misery, publish it under the hashtag #whostoletheirdreams.
+If you have a story or a picture of a child who grows up in real misery, publish it under the hashtag #whostoletheirdreams.

 Image by billy cedeno from Pixabay